Affiliate links on Android Authority may earn us a commission. Learn more.

-We’re big laptop fans here at Android Authority, but we know that they’re not without shortcomings.
+We’re big laptop fans here at Android Authority, but sometimes you need a little more.
 You can’t always jam the best graphics or cooling into the compact body of a laptop.
-If you’re looking for more speed or power, it might be time to consider a desktop.
+If you’re thirsting for a stuffed spec sheet, it might be time to consider a desktop.
 The world of desktop computers can be more than a little daunting, though, so here are our picks for the best desktop computers you can buy.

 We’ve done our best to cover many of the main manufacturers on this list.
 You’ll find both Windows and macOS represented, which should give you plenty of freedom to choose.
 Just don’t forget that you can always build a completely new PC from scratch as well.

 See also: The best gaming PC desktops